The Update (as of November 27, 2020)

 WILSSA created blue prints and detailed specifications for the restoration of the building’s exterior and interior after a number of visits to the National Archives in Washington DC had located the original floor plans.
 In the summer of 2012, with Kittery’s approval, WILSSA solicited bids from contractors through a public process for not only that first phase, to repair the structure and clean it of all hazardous materials, but also for the complete restoration of the interior.
 Eight firms toured the site and four responded to the details laid out by architect Deane Rykerson.
 Three of the bids were very close in price at approximately $350,000 for the clean up / structural work and the same amount for the interior work.

-But the work on the building is only roughly half of the entire undertaking.
+But the work on the building was to be only a portion of the entire undertaking.
 Kittery’s WIAC requested a plan for the restoration of the site around the Station.
 So WILSSA hired the marine engineer, Duncan Mellor, to create that plan.
-The seawalls protecting the Station had deteriorated in recent years and a portion of the island around the Station, especially on the north side, had eroded significantly.
-The engineer created a detailed plan for a new sea wall and restoration of the area around the building with new stone, roughly 1000 cubic yards in total.
+The seawalls protecting the Station had deteriorated badly and a portion of the island around the Station, especially on the north side, had eroded significantly.
+The engineer created a detailed plan for new sea walls and the restoration of the area around the building with new stone, roughly 1000 cubic yards in total.
 Bids were requested by WILSSA from contractors through a public process for this work and three bidders responded in the fall of 2012.
 A cost range between $111,000 and $200,000 to construct this plan was found depending if the rock was provided free or not.

 Productive meetings with WILSSA, the Kittery Port Authority, and the US Army Corps of Engineers were held regarding the notion of using rock from a proposed dredging project in the Piscataqua River to rebuild Wood Island around the Station.
 That dredge rock could be provided to the island free of charge by the Army Corps.
-But the timing of that project remained uncertain so WILSSA began to look for other sources of free rock and also began to consider rebuilding the concrete sea walls entirely out of precast concrete block.
+But the timing of that project remained uncertain so WILSSA began to look for other sources of free rock and also began to consider rebuilding the sea walls entirely out of precast concrete block.
+The block would be a much more expensive option, but it would be nearly permanent.

 The local support for this project has been impressive.
 For example, on Election Day 2012 WILSSA set up a table at the Kittery Community Center and gathered more than 500 signatures on a petition.
 That petition said “I support the WILSSA plan to save the Wood Island Life Saving Station.”
 WILSSA presented this petition for restoring and reusing the Wood Island Life Saving Station to the WIAC knowing that the Station had been recently designated the “Most Endangered Historic Resource in the State of Maine” by the State’s leading historic preservation organization – Maine Preservation.